Course Outline

 Format:

-You will share with the student cohort a short video outlining your skills, interests and potential bricolage tools using the learning management system provided.
+You will share a short video outlining your skills, interests and potential bricolage tools using the learning management system provided.
+This will be shown in the Week 2 Workshop.

 Criteria: